Salmon Poke with Sriracha Aioli and Rice Paper Crisps

 Please be careful when adding sriracha to mayonnaise, add just enough to suit your taste buds.
 If not using all the rice paper crisps, store in an air-tight container and add to your favourite salad for an interesting textural crunch!

 My Own Food Bag

-This dish will appear in My Own Food Bag on Sunday, October 22, 2017.
+This dish most recently appeared in My Own Food Bag on Sunday, October 22, 2017.

 - ½ cup Japanese brown rice